-Successfully representing Grandparents in Allentown, Bethlehem & Easton
+Successfully representing grandparents in Allentown, Bethlehem, Easton & the Greater Lehigh Valley.

 Our Grandparent’s Rights Attorneys have successfully represented Grandparents in custody cases in Northampton County and Lehigh County.
-Our Easton Child Custody Lawyers were the first to successfully sue Northampton County Children & Youth Services to obtain custody on behalf of Grandparents.
+Our Easton Child Custody Lawyers were the first to successfully sue Northampton County Children & Youth Services (CYS) to obtain custody on behalf of Grandparents.

 Our Family Law Attorneys understand that every family is unique, and every child is precious.
 Grandparents who are actively present in their grandchildren’s lives know this better than anyone.
 Sometimes Grandparents are forced to get involved during a divorce.
 Other times grandchildren may even live with a grandparent for various reasons.
 For example, sometimes a grandparent takes over when the child’s parent must be absent for a reason beyond their control, such as illness, military deployment, incarceration, or death.
 In other families, a temporary babysitting arrangement may have grown into full-time residence.

 In some cases parents may welcome a grandparent’s custody request and in other cases grandparents may be forced to take legal action to obtain custody or visitation with their grandchildren.

 When one of the grandchild’s parents have died, the parents of the deceased parent may petition the custody court for visitation or partial custody of the grandchild.

 If the parents of the child were 1) married at some point and now divorced or divorcing, 2) now or previously litigated custody, 3) do not agree as to the rights of the Grandparent, and 4) Grandparents’ involvement originally began with the consents of both parents, Grandparents may sue for visitation or partial custody in Family Court.